UPDATE: Papa John’s Drivers Class-Action Suit Over Unpaid Wages Continues

 The federal minimum wage is $7.25 per hour, which is the rate Kentucky recognizes while other states impose higher rates.
 Depending on how delivery and rideshare companies compute the minimum wage, when gas prices rise but recompense for mileage is inequitable, companies can be in violation of state and federal laws governing wages and hours.

 Given the state of inflation, including gasoline prices, my firm has launched a class action lawsuit against Papa John’s for violating wage and hour laws by not properly reimbursing for mileage expenses.
+Latest development: the federal trial court declared that the case should be arbitrated, not litigated.
+That decision is on appeal to the federal appellate court.

 If you work for a business entity in or around Louisville, Kentucky, or anywhere in the state, and believe your wage-and-hour rights have been violated and wish to pursue the possibility of a class action lawsuit, contact me immediately at Chris Sanders Law PLLC.